samtrion/netevolve-guard/README.md

 # NetEvolve.Guard

 Basic input validation via the `Requires` class throws an `ArgumentException`, `ArgumentNullException` or other Exception types.
-The last parameter `parameterName` is optional and is automatically populated by the .NET Framework, based on the `CallerArgumentExpressionAttribute` functionality.
+The last parameter `parameterName` is optional and is automatically populated by .NET, based on the `CallerArgumentExpressionAttribute` functionality.
 ```csharp
 Requires.NotNull(arg1); // Or Requires.NotNull(arg1, nameof(arg1));
 Requires.InBetween(arg1, 1, 5); // Or Requires.InBetween(arg1, 1, 5, nameof(arg1));
 ```
 ## Experimental Package
 This package [`NetEvolve.Guard.Experimental`][2] is based on the new .NET 6 Preview features, such as [`IComparisonOperators`][3] or [`IFloatingPoint`][4].
-This replaces the single implementations for numeric type method, this significantly reduced the packet size without loss of functionality.
+This replaces the single implementations for numeric type methods, this significantly reduced the packet size without loss of functionality.

 ## Pipeline & Coverage Status